team33/thekraken/README.txt

     thekraken: finished uninstallation
     $

-    4. Run "rm -f thekraken-0.2*"
+    3. Run 'rm -f thekraken-0.2*'
-    5. Follow instructions in 6.1, 6.2 or 6.3, depending on configuration.
+    4. Follow instructions in 6.1 or 6.2, depending on configuration.

 4.2.
-Upgrade recommendations: The Kraken 0.3
+Upgrade recommendations: from The Kraken 0.3

-    It is recommended to uninstall and remove The Kraken from the system for the sake of housekeeping.
+    It is recommended to uninstall and remove (or archive) The Kraken from the system for the sake of housekeeping.

     If you downloaded and installed The Kraken 0.3 (which wasn't very fortunate release), there are two recommended action items -- uninstalling wrapper component from client directory and removing The Kraken from /usr/local/bin.

-    1. Stop the client
-    2. Run (as root) "/usr/local/bin/thekraken -yu /var/lib/fahclient";
+    1. Run (as root) '/usr/local/bin/thekraken -yu /var/lib/fahclient';
-       on Ubuntu prepend the line with "sudo".
+       on Ubuntu prepend the line with 'sudo'.
-    3. Run (as root) "rm -f /usr/local/bin/thekraken"; on Ubuntu prepend the line with "sudo".
+    2. Run (as root) 'rm -f /usr/local/bin/thekraken'; on Ubuntu prepend the line with 'sudo'.
-    4. Follow instructions in 6.1, 6.2 or 6.3, depending on configuration.
+    3. Follow instructions in 6.1 or 6.2, depending on configuration.

+4.3.
+Upgrading from The Kraken 0.4 or The Kraken 0.6-pre4

+    1. Build The Kraken per section 5.
+    2. Go to client directory (shutting the client down is not required)
+    3. Run 'thekraken -u'; it should give output similar to the following:

+       $ thekraken -u
+       thekraken: The Kraken 0.6 (compiled Sun Nov  6 13:31:04 MST 2011 by fah@goldfinger)
+       thekraken: Processor affinity wrapper for Folding@Home
+       thekraken: The Kraken comes with ABSOLUTELY NO WARRANTY; licensed under GPLv2
+       thekraken: performing uninstallation from .
+       thekraken: /home/fah/fah-6.34/FahCore_a3.exe: wrapper succesfully uninstalled
+       thekraken: /home/fah/fah-6.34/FahCore_a5.exe: wrapper succesfully uninstalled
+       thekraken: removing configuration file
+       thekraken: finished uninstallation, 2 out of 2 file(s) processed
+       $

+    4. Run 'thekraken -i'; it should give output similar to the following:

+       $ thekraken -i
+       thekraken: The Kraken 0.6 (compiled Sun Nov  6 13:31:04 MST 2011 by fah@goldfinger)
+       thekraken: Processor affinity wrapper for Folding@Home
+       thekraken: The Kraken comes with ABSOLUTELY NO WARRANTY; licensed under GPLv2
+       thekraken: performing installation to .
+       thekraken: /home/fah/fah-6.34/FahCore_a3.exe: wrapper succesfully installed
+       thekraken: /home/fah/fah-6.34/FahCore_a5.exe: wrapper succesfully installed
+       thekraken: finished installation, 2 out of 2 files processed
+       $